 New Jersey Securities Fraud Lawyers

 At Arseneault & Fassett, LLC, our New Jersey securities fraud attorneys have over 100 years of combined experience.
 We are a premier boutique law firm, and when you choose to have us defend your case, you will benefit from our personalized and strategic approach.
-Fraud offenses involving stocks and commodities can often stem from false accusations or mistakes of basic facts.
+Fraud offensesin New York and New Jersey involving stocks and commodities can often stem from false accusations or mistakes of basic facts.
 We will thoroughly examine your circumstances to uncover the truth, rebut the allegations against you, and build a strong defense.

 If you need an attorney who will be passionate about protecting your rights and freedoms and aggressive in fighting your charges, call us at (973) 310-6664 today.